-4. STUDENT AHPRA REGISTRATION
+3. STUDENT AHPRA REGISTRATION

 All students enrolled in the Bachelor of Medical Radiation Science are automatically registered with an Australian Health Practitioner Registration Authority (AHPRA) board.
 For Medical Radiation Science students this is the Medical Radiation Practice Board of Australia (MRPBA).
 The University under the national law must provide the details of all enrolled students for national registration as a Medical Radiation Student.
-Information about this process can be found here-national-registration as a Medical Radiation Student.
+Information about this process can be found <a href="https://example.com/here-national-registration-nation-nati